Google Home is a voice-activated product that brings the Google assistant to any room in your house via a Wi-Fi-connected speaker.

 Google Home is sort of a three-part system.
 Parts one and two, the Google Assistant and Bluetooth speaker, we've already gone over.
 The third part, however, is a sort of virtual hub for smart home devices, similar in nature to Samsung SmartThings.

-But, as one of my colleagues Jon Porter pointed out, creating new partnerships could be harder for Google than it is for Amazon for one simple reason: the enemy of my enemy is my friend.
-It might be hard to convince other smart thermometer makers to build Google Home functionality into their devices while Google Nest continues to bogart the market for itself.
+However, going forward it might be hard to convince other smart thermometer makers to build Google Home functionality into their devices while Google Nest continues to bogart the market for itself.

-All of this theorizing is conjecture, of course, until we learn more about Google's partnership plans later this year.
+All of this theorizing is conjecture, of course, until we learn more about Google's future partnership plans.